President Troy D. Paino, J.D., Ph.D.

 Dr. Paino received his Juris Doctorate from Indiana University Robert H. McKinney School of Law.
 Prior to arriving at Winona, he worked as a lawyer in Indianapolis.
 Dr. Paino has a Ph.D. and a Master of Arts degree in American Studies from Michigan State University and a Bachelor of Arts degree in history and philosophy from Evangel University in Springfield, Missouri.
 His teaching and scholarly interests include 20th-century cultural and social history and American legal history.
 He has written extensively on the history of American sport, and in 2008 published his book, "The Social History of the United States: 1960s."

-Dr. Paino was selected by the Council on Public Higher Education in Missouri (COPHE) to serve as the state representative for Missouri on the American Association of State Colleges and Universities (AASCU) Council of State Representatives, and he is a member of the Association of American Colleges and Universities’ (AAC&U) Presidents’ Trust for Liberal Education and America’s Promise (LEAP).
-Dr. Paino serves as Chair of the Missouri Coordinating Board for Higher Education (CBHE) Presidential Advisory Council, and he is a member of the Council of Public Liberal Arts Colleges (COPLAC) Executive Committee and the COPLAC Communications and Membership Committees.
+Dr. Paino serves on the Board of Directors of the American Association of State Colleges and Universities (AASCU), and he is a member of the Association of American Colleges and Universities (AAC&U) Presidents’ Trust for Liberal Education and America’s Promise (LEAP).
+He is a member of the Council of Public Liberal Arts Colleges (COPLAC) Executive Committee and the COPLAC Communications and Membership Committees.
 In addition, Dr. Paino serves on the Girl Scouts of Eastern Missouri Board of Directors.
 Dr. Paino holds the academic rank of Professor of History at Truman, and he is a member of Truman's Chapters of Beta Gamma Sigma, Phi Kappa Phi, Omicron Delta Kappa, National Society of Collegiate Scholars and National Residence Hall Honorary.

 Dr. Paino and his wife, Kelly, reside in Kirksville and have two daughters, Sophia and Chloe.
-Kelly has a Bachelor of Business Administration from Evangel University and licenses in Elementary and Early Childhood Education from Indiana University-Purdue University Indianapolis and Winona State University.
-She is an educator in Early Childhood and Elementary Education currently serving in the Kirksville R-III School District as a reading specialist, and she previously was employed in the Houston Public Schools in Houston, Minnesota, where she coordinated an Early Childhood Family Education program.
-Kelly serves on the Northeast Regional Medical Center Board of Trustees, the United Way Board, and the Northeast Missouri Food Bank (Adair County) Advisory Council.
+Kelly is an educator in Early Childhood and Elementary Education currently serving in the Kirksville R-III School District as a reading specialist.
+She was previously employed in the Houston Public Schools in Houston, Minnesota, where she coordinated an Early Childhood Family Education program, and the public school system in Lansing, Michigan, where she taught first and fourth grade.
+Kelly serves on the Northeast Regional Medical Center Board of Trustees and the Northeast Missouri Food Bank (Adair County) Advisory Council.